-You’ve heard the term “target audience” a few times by now, but what exactly does it mean?
+I’m sure you’ve heard the term “target audience” being used by a lot of bloggers, but what exactly does it mean?

 Well, your target audience is the group of people you’re writing to.
 They are the ones who are most likely to: